|Closing Market Price||$11.67|

 A master limited partnership is a limited partnership that is publicly traded.

 The Fund's tax information is provided on one 1099-DIV with single state tax reporting (versus individual MLPs which may require multiple K-1s and multiple state tax reporting).

 The Fund chose a fiscal year end of November 30.
 Taking this into consideration, a November 30 year end gives us the ability to distribute the Form 1099-Div in a timely manner.

 The Fund may invest up to 25% of its assets in U.S. dollar-denominated foreign securities.

-The Fund will declare and pay its distributions on a quarterly basis.
+The Fund intends to declare and pay its distributions on a quarterly basis.

-Every quarter the Fund pays distributions and those investors who purchase the Fund before the ex-distribution date will receive the next distribution.
-Investors who purchase on or after the ex-distribution date will not receive the next distribution.
+Every quarter the Fund intends to pay distributions and those investors who own Common Shares of the Fund before the ex-distribution date will receive the next distribution.
+Investors who purchase Common Shares on or after the ex-distribution date will not receive the next distribution.
 The value of the distribution is subtracted from the Fund's NAV on the ex-distribution date each quarter.
 So when the NAV is reported with an "ex-div" behind it, this means that the amount of the distribution has already been taken out of the NAV.

 DRIP is the Distribution Reinvestment Plan.
-The number of shares of Common Stock distributed to participants in the Plan in lieu of a cash distribution is determined in the following manner.
-Whenever the market price per share of the Fund’s Common Stock is equal to or exceeds the net asset value per share on the valuation date, participants in the Plan will be issued new shares valued at the higher of net asset value or 95% of the then-current market value.
-Otherwise, the Administrator will buy shares of the Common Stock in the open market, on the NYSE or elsewhere.
+The number of Common Stock distributed to participants in the Plan in lieu of a cash distribution is determined in the following manner.
+Whenever the market price per share of the Fund’s Common Shares is equal to or exceeds the NAV per share on the valuation date, participants in the Plan will be issued new Common Shares valued at the higher of NAV or 95% of the then-current market value.
+Otherwise, the Administrator will buy Common Shares in the open market, on the NYSE or elsewhere.